jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 These instructions are for building generic developer systems for [BeagleBone Black][beagleboard] boards primarily for C/C++ and Qt programmers.

-Keep in mind the [Yocto][yocto] slogan *"It's not an embedded Linux distribution – it creates a custom one for you"*.
+The [Yocto][yocto] slogan is *"It's not an embedded Linux distribution – it creates a custom one for you"*.

-The `meta-bbb` layer described below should be modified by you for your own particular project.
-Use it simply as a template to get started.
-The two *images* contained in `meta-bbb` are just examples.
+The `meta-bbb` layer described below *should* be modified by you for your own particular project.
+Use this layer as a template to get started.
+The two *images* contained in `meta-bbb` are just examples with common packages that I use.

+The Yocto version is `1.8.0` the `[fido]` branch.

 The Linux `4.0.5` kernel comes from the Linux stable repository.

-The Yocto version is `1.8.0` the `[fido]` branch.

 `sysvinit` is used for the init system.

-There is no `X11` and no desktop installed on any of these systems.
+There is no `X11` and no desktop installed.
 [Qt][qt] gui applications can be run using the `-platform linuxfb` switch.
 The Qt version is `5.4.2`.

-*Device tree* binaries are generated and installed that support *HDMI*, the *4DCape 7-inch* touchscreen and the *New Haven 5-inch* touchscreen.
+*Device tree* binaries are generated and installed that support *HDMI* (bbb-hdmi.dtb), the *4DCape 7-inch* touchscreen (bbb-4dcape70t.dtb) and the *New Haven 5-inch* touchscreen (bbb-nh5cape.dtb).
 They are easy to switch between and all work with the installed *Qt* binaries.

-*Spidev* on SPI bus 1, *I2C1* and *I2C2* are configured for use from the P9 header.
+*spidev* on SPI bus 1, *I2C1* and *I2C2* are configured for use from the *P9* header.
+The following kernel patches under `meta-bbb/recipes-kernel/linux/linux-stable-4.0.5` add this functionality

+* 0001-Add-bbb-spi1-spidev-dtsi.patch
+* 0002-Add-bbb-i2c1-dtsi.patch
+* 0003-Add-bbb-i2c2-dtsi.patch

+See the patches for the P9 pin numbers that expose the respective busses/drivers.

 ### Ubuntu Packages

-I've tested this build with `Ubuntu 15.04` 64-bit workstations.
+I've tested this build with *Ubuntu 15.04* 64-bit workstations.

 You'll need at least the following packages installed